starlightknown/olake-task/why-apache-iceberg.md

 Hive also introduced another critical innovation: the Hive Metastore.
 Think of this as the library's card catalog – a centralized system that kept track of what data was stored where.
 This made querying more efficient since the system knew which "shelves" to look at for specific information.

-This worked beautifully for a while.
+This worked wonderfully for a while.
 Organizations built massive data warehouses on Hadoop and Hive, and all seemed well.

-### The Cloud era challenge

 Then came the 2010s, and two major shifts occurred:

-1. **Cloud storage became dominant**: Companies moved from on-premises HDFS to cloud storage like Amazon S3, which was cheaper and more scalable
+1. Companies moved from on-premises HDFS to cloud storage like Amazon S3, which was cheaper and more scalable
-2. **Real-time analytics became essential**: Batch processing wasn't enough; businesses wanted immediate insights
+2. Batch processing wasn't enough; businesses wanted immediate insights

 These changes created three major challenges: